-- DESCRIPTION
+DESCRIPTION

-The SP7650 is a synchronous step-down switching regulator optimized for high efficiency.
-The part is designed to be especially attractive for dual supply, 12V or 24V distributed power systems stepped down with 5V used to power the controller.
-This lower V{CC} voltage minimizes power dissipation in the part and is used to drive the top switch.
-The SP7650 is designed to provide a fully integrated buck regulator solution using a fixed 300kHz frequency, PWM voltage mode architecture.
+The SP7651 is a high voltage synchronous step-down switching regulator optimized for high efficiency.
+The part is designed to be especially attractive for dual supply, 12V step down with 5V used to power the controller.
+This lower V{CC} voltage minimizes power dissipation in the part.
+The SP7651 is designed to provide a fully integrated buck regulator solution using a fixed 900kHz frequency, PWM voltage mode architecture.
 Protection features include UVLO, thermal shutdown and output short circuit protection.
-The SP7650 is available in the space saving DFN package.
+The SP7651 is available in the space saving $7mm \times 4mm$ DFN package.